-- -f forces the specified COD RTU license key to be deleted from the COD license database, even if the license removal will result in a license violation. - -h displays help for this command.
+-f forces the specified COD RTU license key to be deleted from the COD license database, even if the license removal will result in a license violation.

 license-signature is the COD RTU license key to be removed from the COD license database.